Compare any two graphics cards:

 Pixel Rate

-The Radeon R9 270X is quite a bit (about 171%) better at AA than the GeForce GTS 250 512MB, and able to handle higher resolutions while still performing well. (explain)
+The Radeon R9 270X will be quite a bit (approximately 171%) faster with regards to anti-aliasing than the GeForce GTS 250 512MB, and will be able to handle higher resolutions without slowing down too much. (explain)

 Radeon R9 270X 32000 Mpixels/sec